crudecomputer/jrny/README.md

 * ... would **rather write SQL** than translate it to method calls or YAML entries that are often more verbose and less documented

+* ... want **explicit control of transactions** and ignore them or leverage them across multiple revisions

 * ... prefer to **install compiled binaries** rather than manage a language and dependencies on whatever system(s) run migrations

 * ... like the idea of **single responsibility**, especially if multiple applications (potentially in different repos and written in different languages) access the same tables